 Departing from Birmingham Airport

-With a great selection of shops, restaurants and all the facilities you’d expect from an international airport in Britain’s 2nd city, Birmingham Airport is a great choice for anyone flying from the UK.
+With an extensive selection of restaurants, shops and all the facilities you need, Birmingham Airport is a great choice for anyone flying to Scotland.

 The airport is very easy to get to whichever way you want to travel.
-If you’re driving to the airport, you’ll find several carparks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
-Book a carpark space online in advance and save up to 50% off.
+If you’re driving to the airport, you’ll find several car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
+Book a car park space online in advance and save up to 70% off.

 To find out about our other services, head to our terminal facilities page.